jittya/KMMT/README.md

 or

 runOnBackground {
-   //add a function will return some result }.resultOnBackground { result ->
+   //add a function that will return some result }.resultOnBackground { result ->

 }